 Ah, the old comparisonitis.
 This can be detrimental to your state of mind as you proceed through murky, new freelance writing waters.

-Listen, the other successful freelance bloggers out there on the World Wide Web aren’t supposed to hinder your experience.
-They’re supposed to help you through it.
-In fact, they want to help you through it, which is why they share all their tips and tricks via their blogs, websites and newsletters.
+Listen, learning the successes of other successful freelance writers out there on the World Wide Web isn’t supposed to hinder your experience.
+It’s supposed to help you and inspire you to try harder so that you can be better.

 As you bumble along as a beginner, you’ll come across professionals in our industry who have been in the game longer than you, seem to be super successful and claim to be making six figures annually.
 It’s good to look up to these freelance writers and have similar goals to work towards.
 But try to remember that they’re way ahead of you only because they’ve been doing the job way longer than you.Try not to compare yourself to others too much.
 I know it can be difficult because, as human beings, we naturally look to other human beings to set a standard for us.
 Click To Tweet